 Instructions

-6. Deep Fry: Heat ghee or oil to a depth of at least 5 inches (4 cm) in a deep-fryer or heavy pan.
-Use a frying thermometer to ensure the oil reaches 370°F (190°C).
-Add half of the croquettes to the oil, being careful not to crowd the pan.
-Fry until they are richly browned.
-Remove them with a slotted spoon and drain on paper towels.
+6. Fry to Perfection: Carefully add half of the croquettes to the hot oil, ensuring not to overcrowd the pan.
+Fry until they are a rich, golden brown.
+Remove with a slotted spoon and let them drain on paper towels.

-Nutritional Information (Estimates per serving of approx. 2 croquettes)
+• Estimates per serving (approx. 2 croquettes)

 • Calories: 315 kcal